eevmanu/pkb/git.md

     $ git branch -m {{ current branch name }} {{ new branch name }}
     ```

-- delete branch, locally (not on remotes)
+- delete branch on local (not on remotes)

     ```bash
     # -D, Shortcut for --delete --force